kubernetes/website/docs/admin/authorization/index.md

 Controllers.)

 When multiple authorization modules are configured, each is checked in sequence, and if any module authorizes the request, then the request can proceed.
-If all modules deny the request, then the request is denied (HTTP status code 403).
+If any module denies the request, the request is denied.
+If all modules have no opinion on the request, then the request is denied.
+A deny returns an HTTP status code 403.

 ## Review Your Request Attributes
 Kubernetes reviews only the following API request attributes: